Give Your Gardening Gloves a Hand

 - Remove them and lay them flat to get almost dry, just damp.
 This may take less time than you’d think.
 If they get so dry that you can’t get your hand in (again) just wet them a little to allow you to get them on.

 - Wearing the damp gloves, thoroughly rub a light coat of MooBuzz® All-Natural Leather Protection into the gloves just like you’re putting lotion on your hands.
 Get it into every nook and cranny.
 This is really satisfying.
 The little bit of moisture remaining in the leather is good for it.
 If needed, wipe away any excess.
+And rest easy, MooBuzz Leather Protection contains no harmful chemicals to hurt your plants or get into the soil.

 - Use them right away if you’ve got work to do.
 Or store them in your work bucket.